vishal-kumar-paswan/Cryptocurrency-Price-List-API/README.md

 # Cryptocurrency Price List API

-Cryptocurrency price list API is using web scraping to fetch data of top 25 cryptocurrencies from https://finance.yahoo.com/.
+Cryptocurrency price list API is using web scraping to fetch data of top 25 cryptocurrencies from [Yahoo Finance](https://finance.yahoo.com/).

 ### Make a GET Request at the following URL: https://cryptocurrency-price-list-api.vercel.app/